top of page

 The Sculpture Parks’ 30 hectare garden is shared with the public on weekends and with pre-arranged visitors during the week.
 Residents’ privacy is protected, but it is in the nature of the Foundation’s purpose to encourage engagement.

-The restaurant, ‘and then there was FIRE’ is open to the public.
+The restaurant, ‘...
+And then there was fire’ is open to the public.
 Residents are encouraged to enjoy its active program of music, performance, culinary-school, yoga, talks, poetry, fashion and related activities; to be part of Bernardo and Manu’s passion for food and the exulted life we hope to bring to South Africans and visitors from afar.

 Residents have access to the adjoining 1000 hectare Khatlhaphi Private Nature Reserve, a wilderness of hills and valleys populated with a diversity of local game and birdlife.